IPhone 8

-The iPhone 8 and iPhone 8 Plus are smartphones designed, developed, and marketed by Apple Inc. They are the eleventh generation of the iPhone.
-The iPhone 8 was released on September 22, 2017, succeeding the iPhone 7 and iPhone 7 Plus respectively and preceding the iPhone XR.
-The iPhone 8 and iPhone 8 Plus were discontinued by Apple on April 15, 2020 with the release of the second-generation iPhone SE.
+The iPhone 8 and iPhone 8 Plus are smartphones developed and marketed by Apple.
+They are the eleventh generation of the iPhone.
+The iPhone 8 was released on September 22, 2017, succeeding the iPhone 7 and iPhone 7 Plus, respectively.

-Except for the addition of a glass back, the designs of the iPhone 8 and 8 Plus are largely similar to that of their predecessors.
+The designs of the iPhone 8 and 8 Plus are largely similar to that of their predecessors except for the addition of a glass back.
+The iPhone 8 and 8 Plus were the final flagship iPhone models to feature the home button and Touch ID.
 Notable changes include the removal of the rose gold and jet black color variants, addition of inductive charging, a faster processor, and improved cameras and displays.
 The iPhone 8 and 8 Plus share most of their internal hardware with the iPhone X.

 The iPhone 8 and 8 Plus were discontinued as of February 2020, having sold 86.3 million units worldwide, making them one of the best-selling smartphones of all time.
+They initially shipped with iOS 11 and supported up to iOS 16, and do not support iOS 17.

-The iPhone 8 and 8 Plus were the final models of the flagship iPhone model to feature the Home Button and Touch ID.
-The entry-level iPhone SE second and third generations share the iPhone 8's exterior dimensions.
+The second and third generations of the entry level iPhone SE retain the iPhone 8's exterior dimensions and Touch ID, with upgraded hardware.